coral-xyz/anchor/docs/src/tutorials/tutorial-4.md

 Performing CPI from one Anchor program to another's state methods is very similar to performing CPI to normal Anchor instructions, except for two differences:

 1. All the generated instructions are located under the `<my_program>::cpi::state` module.
-2. One must use a [CpiStateContext](https://docs.rs/anchor-lang/latest/anchor_lang/struct.CpiStateContext.html), instead of a `[CpiContext](https://docs.rs/anchor-lang/latest/anchor_lang/struct.CpiContext.html).
+2. You must use a [CpiStateContext](https://docs.rs/anchor-lang/latest/anchor_lang/struct.CpiStateContext.html), instead of a `[CpiContext](https://docs.rs/anchor-lang/latest/anchor_lang/struct.CpiContext.html).

 For a full example, see the `test_state_cpi` instruction, [here](https://github.com/project-serum/anchor/blob/master/examples/misc/programs/misc/src/lib.rs#L39).